-The Treaty of Versailles – Past Paper IGCSE History Questions + Practice/Revision Questions Were the Peace Treaties of 1919-1923 fair? ‘a’ questions 1.
-What were the main terms of the Treaty of Versailles?
-2. What was the War Guilt clause?
 Our War: 10 Years in Afghanistan Series marking the ten-year anniversary of the war in Afghanistan, telling the story of the conflict through the words and pictures of the young soldiers themselves.
 Ambushed - This opening part of the series tells the story of a close-knit group of friends from 3 Platoon, 1st Battalion Royal Anglian regiment, who were sent to Helmand province in 2007.
 For most of them it was their first experience of war.
 The whole tour was filmed on a helmet camera by the platoon's sergeant, who captured the moment when one of his men, 19-year-old Private Chris Gray, was killed in a Taliban ambush.
 The film explores the effects of his death on both his mates in the platoon and his family back in the UK.
 The Invisible Enemy - The second episode focuses on a young platoon from the Grenadier Guards and their terrifying struggle with landmines, also known as Improvised Explosive Devices (IEDs).
+They struggle to train a local force, the Afghan National Police, who fight in a reckless and dangerous way.

-Cold War (TV series) Cold War is a twenty-four episode television documentary series about the Cold War that aired in 1998.
-It features interviews and footage of the events that shaped the tense relationships between the Soviet Union and the United States.
-After the series was broadcast it was released as a set of twelve (NTSC) or eight (PAL) VHS cassettes.
-The series was released on DVD by Warner Home Video on May 8, 2012 in North America.
-Some viewers report that the archival footage has been cropped for widescreen presentation instead of being left in the original format.
 The Best And The Weirdest U.S. Propaganda Posters from WWI and WWII Every country with a major involvement in World War I and II produced war propaganda posters.
 The U.S. alone produced hundreds of different posters with wide-ranging messages.
 And these posters certainly weren’t geared to just enticing new recruits to the Army and Navy.
 The themes and content of these posters called just about every American to action in some way or another.
 The themes and content of these posters called just about every American to action in some way or another.
 There seemed to be something everyone could do and a sentiment targeted towards every heart.
 Looking through history in these pieces of propaganda shows a very different age in the US.
 Recruit Of course, many posters were published just to recruit more troops… Some carried a very idealized message of what U.S. troops fought for.
 Others focused on the romanticizing of military service.
 Some were even pretty candid about what service meant.
 Women Men weren’t the only people asked to serve their country….
 Demonizing